jrburke/modus/README.md

 This shold be possible, just need to work out the AST transforms. `module {}` scope will be treated the same as `function () {}` scope.

+## 'Global' API

+`System.load()` is used to kick off top level module loading.
+Right now it is just an alias to the `require([], function () {})` API, but it can be adapted to another form.
+It seemed that allowing multiple modules to load from a single load call, since that API is the only API to do a top-level script load.
+Maybe that is just meant to look like `System.load('a', 'b', function (a, b) {})`.

 ## How does it work?

+RequireJS is used under the covers, but instead of loading scripts via a script tags, it uses XMLHttpRequest (XHR) calls to load the text, then the text is parsed via esprima.js to find the module APIs, and they are converted to requirejs APIs.

+This is just a start, to get a feel for the surface syntax, but the approach will be changed more over time as the TODO items are done.
+In particular, the goal is to simulate injecting static exports before execution, to do a proof of concept of the static forms mixing with dynamic values.

 ## TODO